sayo-hs/blog/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

   - heftia
   - archive
   - outdated
+excerpt: |
+    This article is intended for the Haskell Extensible Effects (EE) community, focusing on "higher-order effects" and "delimited continuations."
+It explains the workings of the EE library "Heftia" that I implemented.
 ---

 **WARNING:** This article is outdated.
 For the most up-to-date information, please refer to [Heftia: The Next Generation of Haskell Effects Management]({% post_url 2025-05-14-heftia-part-1-1 %}).